-Internal approval via the electronic Research Administration (eRA) system is required for submission of a funding/grant application to an external funding agency (Proposal approval) or for specific scenarios (see Table below) where a researcher requires sign-off of an awarded research contract (Contract approval) by the Research Contracts & Innovation (RC&I) office.
+Internal approval via the electronic Research Administration (eRA) system is required for submission of a funding/grant application to an external funding agency (Application-stage approval) or for specific scenarios (see Table below) where a researcher requires sign-off of an awarded research contract (Contract-stage approval) by the Research Contracts & Innovation (RC&I) office.

 * There was no funding call and the process began with contract negotiation with the funder/sponsor.

 * A proposal approval form was submitted, but the funder requests changes to the project or budget at award/contract stage.